ksutrave/ksutrave.github.io/_posts/2021-1-31- a meditation on the Carathéodory criterion.md

+---
+layout: post
-# 2021 Jan 31 - a meditation on the Carathéodory criterion
+title: a meditation on the Carathéodory criterion
+---

 My gap between learning this definition and actually making (at least some) sense of it was longer than I usually have with situations in analysis.
 Here's one thing I've come up with to explain what it's trying to do.